kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

 - Enable feature gate, create pod with `cgroupOptions.mountMode: Writable`, confirm container has writable `/sys/fs/cgroup`.
 - Disable the gate on kube-apiserver, confirm it drops the field from new Pods and preserves it on existing Pods.
+- Disable the gate on kubelet and restart it.
+Confirm existing Pods requesting writable cgroups enter `Failed` and their containers are terminated.
 - Re-enable feature gate, confirm new pods can be created again.

 True version downgrade behavior (to a kubernetes version without the field) is described under [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy).